 The exclusive nature of Victoria Beach extended beyond a focus on class or status to include ethnicity and culture.
 Simply put, Jewish people were not welcome.
 These discriminatory attitudes were not kept hidden.

-On August 14, 1943, during the Second World War, the Victoria Beach Herald published a front-page editorial under the headline “Unwanted People.”
+On August 14, 1943, during the Second World War, the Victoria Beach Herald - will open in a new tab published a front-page editorial under the headline “Unwanted People.”
 This piece appealed to the exclusive nature of the community and advocated for the exclusion of certain groups considered undesirable.

 The editorial began by stating to cottage owners, “You have an obligation to your neighbors at Victoria Beach.
 Remember, you have the obligation to see to it that those unwanted people…are not permitted to buy or rent here.”

 The editorial did not explicitly say who the “unwanted people” were but in 1940s Canada, the intent would have been clear.
 Author Allan Levine, in his book Seeking the Fabled City - will open in a new tab, writes about how antisemitism was part of Canada’s cultural fabric.

 “During the period from the early 1880s to the early 1960s, anti-Semitism was ingrained in the fabric of Canadian society, imposed and practised openly, usually without hesitation, qualifications or shame.
 Shopping at a Jewish-owned store or using the services of a Jewish tailor was tolerable for most gentile Canadians.
 But it was not acceptable to have Jewish work colleagues, Jewish neighbours or, worst of all, Jewish members at private sports and social clubs.
 That was just the way it was.”

 For anyone in the community who might have had some doubts about who the unwanted might be, the article stated matter-of-factly that “we have no means of supplying them with special foods and meat” in reference to Jewish dietary customs.